-The Critical Internet Studies Institute (CISI) turns emerging technology intelligence into action.
+The Critical Internet Studies Institute turns emerging technology intelligence into action.

-CISI pairs research and engagement experts to mobilize knowledge, combat misinformation-at-scale, and ensure community privacy & safety.
+CISI combines research & engagement to mobilize knowledge, combat misinformation-at-scale, and ensure community safety.

 Dr. Joan Donovan